Aphrodite: Hellenistic and Roman periods

 Greek relief from Aphrodisias, depicting a Roman-influenced Aphrodite sitting on a throne holding an infant while the shepherd Anchises stands beside her.

 During the Hellenistic period, the Greeks identified Aphrodite with the ancient Egyptian goddesses Hathor and Isis.
 Aphrodite was the patron goddess of the Lagid queens and Queen Arsinoe II was identified as her mortal incarnation.
 Aphrodite was worshipped in Alexandria and had numerous temples in and around the city.
 Arsinoe II introduced the cult of Adonis to Alexandria and many of the women there partook in it.
 The Tessarakonteres, a gigantic catamaran galley designed by Archimedes for Ptolemy IV Philopator, had a circular temple to Aphrodite on it with a marble statue of the goddess herself.
 In the second century BC, Ptolemy VIII Physcon and his wives Cleopatra II and Cleopatra III dedicated a temple to Aphrodite Hathor at Philae.
 Statuettes of Aphrodite for personal devotion became common in Egypt starting in the early Ptolemaic times and extending until long after Egypt became a Roman province.

 The ancient Romans identified Aphrodite with their goddess Venus, who was originally a goddess of agricultural fertility, vegetation, and springtime.
 According to the Roman historian Livy, Aphrodite and Venus were officially identified in the third century BC when the cult of Venus Erycina was introduced to Rome from the Greek sanctuary of Aphrodite on Mount Eryx in Sicily.
 After this point, Romans adopted Aphrodite's iconography and myths and applied them to Venus.
 Because Aphrodite was the mother of the Trojan hero Aeneas in Greek mythology and the Roman tradition claimed Aeneas as the founder of Rome, Venus became venerated as Venus Genetrix, the mother of the entire Roman nation.
 Julius Caesar claimed to be directly descended from Aeneas's son Iulus and became a strong proponent of the cult of Venus.
 This precedent was later followed by his nephew Augustus and the later emperors claiming succession from him.

 This syncretism greatly impacted Greek worship of Aphrodite.
 During the Roman era, the cults of Aphrodite in many Greek cities began to emphasize her relationship with Troy and Aeneas.
-They also began to adopt distinctively Roman elements, portraying Aphrodite as more maternal, more militaristic, and more concerned with administrative bureaucracy.
+They began to adopt distinctively Roman elements, portraying Aphrodite as more maternal, more militaristic, and more concerned with administrative bureaucracy.
 She was claimed as a divine guardian by many political magistrates.
-Appearances of Aphrodite in Greek literature also vastly proliferated, usually showing Aphrodite in a characteristically Roman manner.
+Appearances of Aphrodite in Greek literature vastly proliferated, usually showing Aphrodite in a characteristically Roman manner.